enegalan/logget-doc/docs/commands/options.md

 # Comments (lines starting with # are ignored)
 ```

-The tool automatically detects whether the argument is a file path or a direct value:
-- If it contains `:`, it's treated as direct data
-- Otherwise, it attempts to read from the file
-- You can mix direct values and files in the same command

 ### `--cookie <cookie>`, `-C <cookie>`

 Set a cookie.
 Can be used multiple times to set multiple cookies.
 Also supports reading from files.